WitHol/ls-trip/README.md

 **Warning**
 -
-This program creates symlinks /usr/local/bin/lsd to its binary, which means if you have lsd (https://github.com/lsd-rs/lsd) installed, they will interfere with each other.
+This program creates a symlink at /usr/local/bin/lsd to its binary, which means if you have lsd (https://github.com/lsd-rs/lsd) installed, they will interfere with each other.
 In that case it is recommended, that you remove the symlink created by ls-trip, or you rename the lsd binary to something else.

 **Installation**
 -